stanford-oval/genie-server/README.md

 ## Running almond-server

 The recommended way to run almond-server is through [podman](https://podman.io/), a replacement for [docker](https://docs.docker.com/install/) that allows the container to run as your regular user (and thus access PulseAudio from your normal session).
+You can find the installation instructions [here](https://podman.io/getting-started/installation).

 To run, use the command:
 ```bash